 “We all need to adjust to a new normal, and within a hospital setting that is incredibly important.
-We have dedicated a great deal of time to ensuring that our hospitals are safe and have introduced new measures like virtual consultations so that initial steps can be taken from the comfort of your own home.
+We have dedicated a great deal of time to ensuring that our hospitals are safe and have introduced new measures like free virtual consultations so that initial steps can be taken from the comfort of your own home.

 “Our hospitals are, of course, incredibly sterile environments anyway, but we have also taken extra measures, for example in reception spaces, to further protect you.
 And as we are a dedicated eye clinic, there are no additional general medical patients present which reduces the volume of patients and risk of infection from others.”

 Here is what you can expect at all Optegra hospitals:

 If you are considering vision correction surgery the first step is for us to chat through your needs, your medical history, your hopes for your eyesight and so on.
 All of this can be completed within a phone call or virtual consultation with your eye surgeon, from the comfort of your own home.

 This also means you spend less time within the hospital if you choose to proceed to the next step, which is the physical eye examinations within the hospital.

 Ahead of visiting Optegra, one of our team will call to check you have not had any Covid-19 symptoms, and that you are not isolating.

 Patients will be asked not to attend the hospital if they have a temperature, a persistent cough, loss of the sense of taste or smell or if they – or someone they live with is isolating.

 You will also be asked to come into the hospital alone, unless you need the assistance of a carer, so that we can minimise the number of patients at any one time.

 We will also ask that you only arrive up to 5 minutes ahead of your appointment so we can keep reception areas clear as much as possible.